chirag-s00/ctf-writeups/Mr-Robot-CTF.md

 ### Reverse shell:

 After logging in using the credentials, we go to the editor tab and paste a reverse shell code in archive.php using the pentestmonkey repo.
-Then the page can be executed to gain remote access using a netcat listener.
+Then, the page can be executed to gain remote access using a netcat listener.

 ![description](images/Mr-Robot/image3.png)